🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ₯ Healthcare Quality + 9.5 -- 20 Munich offers world-class medical facilities, cutting-edge technology, and highly trained specialists, consistently ranking among the best globally.
+πŸ₯ Healthcare Quality + 9.3 -- 20 Munich has world-class medical facilities, highly trained specialists, and excellent hospital infrastructure, comparable to top-tier European cities.

 🌿 CLIMATE & ENVIRONMENT